Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-Smooth Fox Terrier puppies are tiny, adorable things, and while they don’t get much bigger, they certainly stay adorable.
-These dogs are blurs, constantly in motion, and they love to chase after anything they see — birds, rodents, tennis balls, and even a stray leaf will do in a pinch.
+Smooth Fox Terrier puppies are tiny and adorable, and while they don’t get much bigger, they certainly stay adorable.
+They are blurs, constantly in motion, and they love to chase after anything they see, including birds, rodents, tennis balls, and even a stray leaf.

-However, dealing with their energy as pups is different from dealing with it when they’re full-grown.
-It’s one thing when they get exhausted racing from one end of the house to the other, but it’s quite another when they need hours of vigorous exercise a day.
+However, dealing with their energy as pups differs from dealing with it when they’re full-grown.
+It’s one thing when they get exhausted racing from one end of the house to the other, but it’s another when they need hours of vigorous exercise.

-That’s why it’s so important to know what you’re getting into before you bring one home.
-If you don’t think that you can keep up with a furry ball of lightning, don’t bother adopting one — it’s not fair to you or the dog.
+That’s why it’s important to know what you’re getting into before bringing one home.
+If you don’t think you can keep up with a furry ball of lightning, don’t adopt one; it’s not fair to you or the dog.

 3 Little-Known Facts About the Smooth Fox Terrier

-It’s unlikely that a burglar will cower in fear at the sight of a 15-pound Smooth Fox Terrier — but don’t tell the dog that.
-These pups are convinced that they’re the most fearsome animals on the planet.
+It’s unlikely that a burglar will cower in fear at the sight of a 15-pound Smooth Fox Terrier, but don’t tell the dog that.
+They’re convinced that they’re the most fearsome animals on the planet.

-You need that kind of courage if you’re going to dive into holes to chase prey, and that bravery serves them well today.
-They’re absolutely unafraid to raise the alarm if they see trouble, so you can rest assured that you’ll know the second that you’re being robbed.
+You need that kind of courage if you dive into holes to chase prey, and their bravery serves them well today.
+They’re unafraid to raise the alarm if they see trouble, so you can rest assured that you’ll know the second a stranger approaches your property.

 smooth fox terrier tricolor